ZhibinPU/NExt-LMM/README.md

 ## Licenses

 SCLMM v1.0.
-Copyright (c) 2024.
-Zhibin Pu and Shufei Ge.
+Copyright (c) 2025.
+Zhibin Pu, Shijia Wang and Shufei Ge.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: